-Family Law Appeal Lawyer in Denver
+Family Law Appeal Lawyers in Denver

 If you believe a District Court’s final divorce decree was unfair or you found that a judge misapplied the law in your child custody case, you might have a right to appeal the decision.
 However, just because you disagree with the Court’s rulings does not mean you have legal grounds for appeal.